 Robert Rogerson will be presenting some of the latest research into the future of the city centre as part of the special day at the University of Bradford’s ‘Sustainability Day’ on March 18.
 His paper will be exploring how the urban core has been able to be resilient to continuing process of urbanisation, and how it could has a key role to play in the response to climate crises.

-This coming November, the United Nations organised Conference of the Parties (COP) 26 will be meeting in Glasgow.
+In November 2021, the delayed United Nations organised Conference of the Parties (COP) 26 will be meeting in Glasgow.
 Associated with this, the Institute is keen to advance discussions on net-zero futures – not only in the host city but also globally.
 To help stimulate debate and concrete proposals., we are looking to host workshops and seminars including: